Call of Duty: Vanguard Einhorn Revolving best class setup, attachments, and more

 • Double Time

-Ninja means you won’t make as much noise as you sprint around the map, High Alert will give you a little vision pulse whenever anyone has you in their sights – potentially just enough time to hit the deck – and Double Time will let you just keep running.
-Combined, you’ll be lightning quick and almost impossibly lethal, providing you can play your angles right.
+Ninja meant you didn’t make as much noise as you ran around the map, High Alert gave you a little vision pulse whenever anyone had you in their sights – potentially just enough time to hit the deck – and Double Time let you just keep running.
+Combined, you were lightning quick and almost impossibly lethal, provided you could play your angles right.